IAS vs IPS: Key Differences, Training, Power, Salary, Roles & Responsibilities, and Career Growth

 In such a situation, the District Collector (IAS officer) quickly coordinates with the Block Development Officers (BDOs) and Mandal officials to begin distribution.
 Orders are sent down the chain: from the Collector to the Sub-Divisional Officer (SDO), then to BDOs, and finally to Mandal-level officers.

-However, due to poor mobile connectivity, some Mandal officers don’t receive the message on time.
+However, due to a lack of mobile connectivity, some Mandal officers don’t receive the message on time.
 In one interior village, the local revenue staff and panchayat are unaware of the order.
 As a result, many farmers and villagers don’t get the relief materials that day.

 An IPS officer, at the same time, the Superintendent of Police (IPS officer) gets intelligence that angry villagers are planning a protest because no help has reached them.